Calico Captive: Plot summary

 Susanna is eventually released by her Indian captors and joins Miriam.
 Meanwhile, James goes to Boston to get money in order to buy the liberty of the rest of his family.
 The two sisters are invited by Felicité to join her at a ball wherein Miriam unintentionally draws the attention of Pierre Laroche, a grandson of a wealthy nobleman.
 Miriam dances with the young man, which angers and embarrasses Felicité, who had her heart set on marrying Pierre.
 The Du Quesne family, feeling disgraced and insulted and because they believe James broke his bond and escaped from captivity, throws out Miriam and Susanna.

 After several hours in the snowy streets Hortense finds the two and informs them they can stay with her family.
 Miriam realizes that the Hortense family cannot support three more occupants and conjures a plan to make some money.
 She decides to use her talent for dressmaking to craft a fashionable dress for Madame Du Quesne and Felicité.
 The plan works, although she is told to keep her services a secret.
 However, the governor's wife, Marquise De Vaundreuil, finds out Miriam had designed the Du Quesne dresses and hires her.

 When James finally returns the French governor has been replaced.
 The new authority refuses to recognize the agreement.
 Worse yet, Polly, who was unable to adjust to her new family, runs away and is eventually allowed to stay with her mother.
 Instead of earning their freedom Susanna, James, Polly and Captive are thrown in jail.
 Miriam, as a dressmaker for a notable family, is spared jail time.

 Miriam eventually succeeds in gathering her courage and asks Marquise De Vaundreuil about her relatives.
 Marquise De Vaundreuil promises she will talk with her husband.
 Meanwhile, Pierre asks Miriam to marry him although, after much consideration, she realizes she truly does not love him.

 Marquise De Vaundreuil keeps her promise to speak with her husband and eventually Miriam, Susanna, James, Polly and Captive are released from prison.
 They board a small sailing vessel to cross the Atlantic to Plymouth, England and from there they sail back to America, finally as free people.
 Two years later Sylvanus is brought home by a redeemed Indian captive.
 Another redeemed prisoner from Montréal brings home little Susanna.
 Phineas Whitney, after graduating from Harvard, marries Miriam.

 Reviews

+A reviewer for Kirkus Reviews wrote: "The author graces veracity with a selective eye and ear for incident and dialogue."
+The New York Times book reviewer called Calico Captive a "superior historical romance".

+A 2002 review of book reissues in The Horn Book Magazine criticized the novel for its one-sided depiction of Abenaki Indians, which it called "offensive", and concluded that Calico Captive "fails completely in translating to a contemporary audience".